Expert medical and surgical care in Thailand

 Hernia Repair Cost in Thailand

-Average Cost of Hernia Repair in Thailand
+Average Cost of Hernia Repair

 Hernia repair in Thailand typically costs between $2,500 and $4,500 all-inclusive.
 A straightforward unilateral inguinal repair sits at the lower end.
 Bilateral repairs, large ventral hernias, and robotic-assisted cases cost more.
 Your quote is confirmed after clinical assessment and should be fully itemised.